Robert Dollar: Lumber baron

 In 1888, the family moved to San Rafael, California, and Robert bought timberland and logging camps in Sonoma, a mill and lumber business at Usal in Mendocino county, and other places such as Oregon and as far north as British Columbia.
 Among his purchases was timberland known as "Dollar's Meeker tract."
 This section still had redwood trees.
 A portion of this tract, located on the Russian River, was sold to the Bohemian Club of San Francisco and is now the Bohemian Grove.

+In 1891, he moved to the Robert Dollar House, the first house he built in San Rafael.
 In 1906, Robert bought a Victorian style home in San Rafael and named it "Falkirk," after his birthplace in Scotland.
 He lived there until his death.
 He left the estate to his family and it was purchased by the community in 1975 for $250,000.
 The name Falkirk was retained as the Falkirk Cultural Center.